 - To the best of your knowledge have you been in close contact with anyone else who is symptomatic of COVID-19?

-Up to 6 people from 2 households can meet up as part of Scottish government guidelines.
+Up to 6 people from 6 households can meet up outdoors for any purpose (not just exercise) as part of the Scottish government guidelines.
 Everyone should adhere to social distancing rules and practice good hygiene.
-These can be organised using the usual club channels, but be prepared to turn away people if more than 6 people or 2 households are interested.
+These can be organised using the usual club channels, but be prepared to turn away people if more than 6 people are interested.

-All club activities including informal ones must have a designated organiser who will be the acting COVID officer for that activity.
+All club activities must have a designated organiser who will be the acting COVID officer for that activity.
 They must:

 - Complete a written COVID risk assessment in advance of the activity and share it with the club COVID officer.